 Change it up

 it's an important day!
-Do something different in your routine to celebrate the milestone and make it different to your normal routine.
-Whether you get yourself a cake, call a good friend for a catch up or try something brand new, just do it!
+Do something different in your routine to celebrate the milestone and make it different from your normal routine.
+Whether you get yourself a cake, call a good friend for a catch-up or try something brand new, just do it!

 Make plans for graduation

 While it may not be in July, graduation hasn’t been cancelled.
 Rather, for the safety of everyone in the current climate, has been postponed until May 2021.
-In the meantime the University are organising a bunch of summer activities to celebrate your accomplishments during your time here at uni.
+In the meantime, the University is organising a bunch of summer activities to celebrate your accomplishments during your time here at uni.
 Soon your Faculty or school will be in touch with more details.